 Dining Services provides a nutritionally balanced, appealing selection of foods to meet the varying dietary needs, desires, and lifestyles of its customers.
-The Palms Dining Center, located between Hopper Hall and Langdale Hall on the main campus, houses the administrative offices of Dining Services and serves all meal plan holders.
+The Palms Dining Center, located between Hopper Hall and Langdale Hall on the main campus, houses the administrative offices of Dining Services.
 All students who live in residence halls are required to purchase a basic meal plan each semester.
 All students, faculty, and staff may purchase meal plans; individual meals may be purchased at reasonable prices.